ushiboy/pi1wire/README.md

 Change the resolution of all sensors found and get them as a list of OneWire instances.

+The executing user must be able to use sudo.
+If the executing user has root privileges and does not need sudo, set the `use_sudo` option to False.

 ### OneWire

 This class controls the sensors.